-Relations between Estonia and Turkey that have progressed steadily over the recent years are friendly.
+Relations between Estonia and Turkey are friendly and have progressed steadily over the years.
 Continuous progress in political, defence, economic and cultural co-operation is very important to Estonia.

 Turkey recognised the Republic of Estonia on 23 January 1924.
 Prior to the Second World War, the Turkish ambassador was Nuri Batu who presented his credentials on 19 September 1935.
 At the time there were only nine residing ambassadors in Tallinn, and Turkey had only 20 embassies around the world.

 In June 1996, Sven Jürgenson became Estonia's first ambassador to Turkey after the restoration of independence; he resided in Tallinn.
 In February 2001, the Estonian Embassy in Ankara was opened.
-The current Estonian ambassador to Turkey, Marin Mõttus, presented her credentials to Turkish President Recep Tayyip Erdoğan on 15 June 2016.
+The current Estonian ambassador to Turkey, Annely Kolk, presented her credentials to President Recep Tayyip Erdoğan on October 3, 2019.

 Estonia currently has five offices of honorary consul in Turkey.
 The first was opened on 2 August 2001 in Istanbul, where the honorary consul is Tuncay Özilhan whose consulate area are the regions of Istanbul and Marmara.
 On 4 October 2002 an honorary consulate was opened in the resort city of Anatalya, where the honorary consul is Ethem Okudur.
 On 8 June 2010 Minister of Culture Laine Jänes opened the honorary consulate in the city of Bursa, where the honorary consul is Barış Kaya.
 On 4 July 2013, the office of honorary consul in Trabzon was officially opened; the honorary consul in Zeyyat Kafkas.
 In June of 2014, festivities marked the opening of the fifth office of honorary consul in Turkey, in the city of Mersin, where the honorary consul is Nebil Taşçı.

 On 10 June 2003, the X composition of the Estonian Riigikogu founded the Estonia-Turkey parliamentary group, which was chaired by Evelyn Sepp in the XI Riigikogu.
-In the parliament's current, XIII Riigikogu, the Estonia-Turkey parliamentary group has 8 members and is chaired by Tiit Terik from the Centre Party.
+Currently, the Estonia-Turkey parliamentary group has 9 members and is chaired by Mihhail Korb.

-In the Turkish National Assembly, a Turkey-Estonia Friendship Group was founded on 6 March 2016, which is led by Mr. Kasim Bostan.
+In the Turkish National Assembly, a Turkey-Estonia Friendship Group was founded on 6 March 2016, which is currently led by Mr. Yusuf Ziya Yilmaz.

 |August 2017||Prime Minister Jüri Ratas in Turkey|